 on this web site and become part of our efforts as we strive to fulfill our mission together.
 We look forward to seeing you!

 John C. Randolph, Chairman

-Join us for pizza and a short award-winning film, followed by a discussion facilitated by Tom O'Brien and Rabbi Howard Shapiro.
+Join us for pizza and a short award-winning film, Of Many, followed by a discussion facilitated by Rabbi Howard Shapiro and Tom O'Brien.

 Click on the "pizza & pathways" icon for more info.

 of Christians and Jews